-Foundations of the USAF I
+AFS 110 - Foundations of the USAF I (1)

 This course surveys the roles of the U.S. Department of Defense and the U.S. Air Force in our society.
 It consists of approximately one hour of academic instruction each week.
 This course will be taught in the fall at the University of Delaware.
-Prerequisite(s): freshman status
+Prerequisite: freshman status.

-Foundations of the USAF II
+AFS 111 - Foundations of the USAF II (1)

 This course continues to build on the information covered In AFS 110.
 It consists of approximately one hour of academic instruction each week.
 This course will be taught in the spring at the University of Delaware.

-Prerequisite(s): AFS 110 and freshman status
+Prerequisite: AFS 110 and freshman status.

-Leadership Lab for Freshman I
+AFS 150 - Leadership Lab for Freshman I (0)

 All freshmen are required to enroll in this two-hour lab course which will be taught in the fall at the University of Delaware.
 This is a non-credit course.

-Prerequisite(s): freshman status
+Prerequisite: freshman status.

-Leadership Lab for Freshman II
+AFS 151 - Leadership Lab for Freshman II (0)

 This course continues to build on the information covered in AFS 150.
 All freshmen are required to enroll in this two-hour lab course which will be taught in the spring at the University of Delaware.
 This is a non-credit course.
-Prerequisite(s): AFS 150 and freshman status
+Prerequisite: AFS 150 and freshman status.

-AFS 210 1 credit Evolution of U.S. Air/Space Power I
+AFS 210 - Evolution of U.S. Air/Space Power I (1)

 This course surveys the history of air power from the 18th century to the present.
 It consists of approximately one hour of academic instruction each week.
 This course will be taught in the fall at the University of Delaware.

-Prerequisite(s): sophomore status
+Prerequisite: sophomore status.

-Evolution of U.S. Air/Space Power II
+AFS 211 - Evolution of U.S. Air/Space Power II (1)

 This course continues to build on the information covered in AFS 210.
 It consists of approximately one hour of academic instruction each week.
 This course will be taught in the spring at the University of Delaware.

-Prerequisite(s): AFS 210 and sophomore status
+Prerequisite: AFS 210 and sophomore status.

-Leadership Lab for Sophomores I
+AFS 250 - Leadership Lab for Sophomores I (0)

 All sophomores are required to enroll in this two-hour lab course which will be taught in the fall at the University of Delaware.
-Prerequisite(s): sophomore status
+Prerequisite: sophomore status.

-Leadership Lab for Sophomores II
+AFS 251 - Leadership Lab for Sophomores II (0)

 This course continues to build on the information covered in AFS 250.
 All sophomores are required to enroll in this two-hour lab course which will be taught in the spring at the University of Delaware.

-Prerequisite(s): AFS 250 and sophomore status
+Prerequisite: AFS 250 and sophomore status.

-AFS 310 3 credits

-Leadership Studies I
+AFS 310 - Leadership Studies I (3)

 This course introduces students to leadership and management concepts.
 This course consists of 2 1/2 hours of academic instruction each week.
 This Professional Officer Course (POC) will be taught in the fall at the University of Delaware.
-Prerequisite(s): AFS 210 and junior status
+Prerequisite: AFS 210 and junior status.

-AFS 311 3 credits

-Leadership Studies II
+AFS 311 - Leadership Studies II (3)

 This course continues to build on the information in AFS 310.
 This course consists of 2 1/2 hours of academic instruction each week.
 This Professional Officer Course (POC) will be taught in the spring at the University of Delaware.
-Prerequisite(s): AFS 310 and junior status
+Prerequisite: AFS 310 and junior status.

-Leadership Lab for Juniors I
+AFS 350 - Leadership Lab for Juniors I (0)

 All juniors are required to enroll in this two-hour lab course which will be taught in the fall at the University of Delaware.
-Prerequisite(s): AFS 250, AFS 251 and junior status
+Prerequisite: AFS 250, AFS 251 and junior status.

-Leadership Lab for Juniors II
+AFS 351 - Leadership Lab for Juniors II (0)

 All juniors are required to enroll in this two-hour lab course which will be taught in the spring at the University of Delaware.
-Prerequisite(s): AFS 250, AFS 251, AFS 350 and junior status
+Prerequisite: AFS 250, AFS 251, AFS 350 and junior status.

-AFS 410 3 credits

-National Security Affairs Society I
+AFS 410 - National Security Affairs Society I (3)